-Instead of using a glider, Natalie George, founder of Go Green Baby, used a vintage wingback chair.
+Instead of using a glider, George used a vintage wing-back chair.
 “My hunched-over back and poor posture continue to linger despite the fact that I am now finished with my baby-feeding experiences,” she writes.
 “So many nights I had to stand up and pace around my child’s room,” but a glider could have “done the moving for me,” she says.
 A glider makes the newborn stage easier for both parent and child.

 Q: Does a nursery glider need to recline?

 “It really depends on what each person is looking for,” says Coe of the slew of nursing chair options available.
 “I always suggest trying to find a local store where you can test a few out, just to see what types of features appeal to you.”

 Q: Are gliders safe for babies?